 634. Independent Reading.
 Credit 3 hours.
-Prerequisite: Permission of the Department Head.
+Prerequisite: Must be a graduate student in the Health & Kinesiology Master of Arts program and have taken at least 9 hours of graduate coursework or permission of the Department Head.
 Directed study of the professional and research literature in an area of kinesiology not covered in other courses.
 May be repeated as topics vary.
 A maximum of six hours may be used in a degree plan.